joshdev15/neovim/README.md

 ```

 You can see the available languages using the command: TSInstallInfo, I
-recommend: 'javascript', 'typescript', 'json5' and the other one or others you
+recommend: 'tsx', 'javascript', 'typescript', 'json5', 'css', 'html', 'go', 'rust', 'dart'
+and the other one or others you want.

-want
+Enjoy!